 Soft Start Anticipated For Malaysia Stock Market

-(RTTNews) - Ahead of Monday's special public holiday, the Malaysia stock market had ended the two-day winning streak in which it had advanced more than 60 points or 4 percent.
-The Kuala Lumpur Composite Index now rests just above the 1,485-point plateau and it may take further damage on Tuesday.
+(RTTNews) - The Malaysia stock market on Friday wrote a finish to the two-day winning streak in which it had collected almost 15 points or 1 percent.
+The Kuala Lumpur Composite Index now rests just above the 1,480-point plateau and it may see continued consolidation on Monday.

-The global forecast for the Asian markets is negative on trade concerns emanating from protests in China.
-The European and U.S. markets were solidly in the red and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets suggests mild downside on renewed concerns over the outlook for interest rates.
+The European and U.S. markets were mixed and little changed and the Asian bourses are likely to follow suit.

-The KLCI finished sharply lower on Friday following losses from the financials, plantations, glove makers and telecoms.
+The KLCI finished modestly lower on Friday following losses from the financial shares and mixed performances from the telecoms and plantations.

-Among the actives, Axiata plunged 4.72 percent, while CIMB Group skidded 1.19 percent, Dialog Group tanked 3.51 percent, Digi.com and IOI Corporation both shed 0.50 percent, Genting lost 0.45 percent, Genting Malaysia declined 2.94 percent, Hartalega Holdings retreated 2.66 percent, INARI stumbled 2.52 percent, Kuala Lumpur Kepong eased 0.19 percent, Maybank dropped 1.03 percent, Maxis surrendered 3.41 percent, MISC and Press Metal both fell 0.41 percent, MRDIY rose 0.25 percent, Petronas Chemicals perked 0.22 percent, PPB Group slumped 2.17 percent, RHB Capital collected 0.35 percent, Sime Darby tumbled 3.48 percent, Sime Darby Plantations slid 0.23 percent, Telekom Malaysia sank 0.72 percent, Tenaga Nasional weakened 1.46 percent, Top Glove plummeted 7.61 percent and IHH Healthcare and Public Bank were unchanged.
+Among the actives, Axiata declined 1.56 percent, while CIMB Group tumbled 1.91 percent, Dialog Group advanced 0.87 percent, Genting rose 0.45 percent, Genting Malaysia lost 0.38 percent, IHH Healthcare added 0.69 percent, INARI fell 0.35 percent, IOI Corporation gained 0.52 percent, Kuala Lumpur Kepong plunged 2.80 percent, Maybank shed 0.46 percent, Maxis stumbled 1.27 percent, MRDIY tanked 2.73 percent, Petronas Chemicals surrendered 1.73 percent, PPB Group climbed 0.94 percent, Press Metal skidded .24 percent, Public Bank retreated 1.34 percent, RHB Capital sank 0.54 percent, Sime Darby Plantations rallied 2.04 percent, Telekom Malaysia dropped 0.53 percent, Tenaga Nasional slumped 1.26 percent and Top Glove, MISC, Digi.com, Hartalega Holdings, Sime Darby and Petronas Dagangan were unchanged.

-The lead from Wall Street is bleak as the major averages opened lower on Monday and the losses accelerated as the day progressed, closing near session lows.
+The lead from Wall Street offers little clarity as the major averages opened sharply lower on Friday but improved all session, finally ending mixed but little changed.

-Concerns about developments in China fueled the substantial pullback on Wall Street, as widespread protests against the Beijing's zero-Covid restriction policy broke out over the weekend.
+The early weakness on Wall Street followed the release of the Labor Department's closely watched monthly jobs report, which showed stronger than expected job growth in November.

-The weakness on Wall Street may also have reflected lingering uncertainty about the outlook for interest rates ahead of next month's Federal Reserve meeting.
+While the report points to continued strength in the labor market, the data has added to lingering uncertainty about the outlook for interest rates.

-While the Fed is widely expected to slow the pace of interest rate hikes next month, the minutes of the central bank's early November meeting suggested some officials think rates will be to be raised higher than previously anticipated.
+The Federal Reserve is likely to slow the pace of interest rate hikes as early as next month, but continued labor market tightness may still lead the central bank to raise rates higher than currently anticipated.

-Crude oil prices shook off early weakness and moved higher on Monday amid speculation that OPEC will seriously consider a new production cut at its meeting later this week.
-West Texas Intermediate Crude oil futures for January gained $0.96 or 1.3 percent at $77.24 a barrel.
+Crude oil futures slumped on Friday ahead of OPEC's meeting over the weekend and the European Unio's cap of Russian crude.
+West Texas Intermediate shed 1.24 per 1,5 percent to $79.98 per barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!